 Risk of Miscarriage

 Unfortunately, my own pregnancy at 44 ended in a blighted ovum miscarriage.
-Of course you may be lucky and hit that good egg the first time, but it might be worth bearing this in mind although obviously you shouldn't let this stop you trying.
+Of course, you may be lucky and hit that good egg the first time, but it might be worth bearing this in mind although obviously, you shouldn't let this stop you trying.

-Sometimes it seems that many doctors, when they know your age, will advise you to go straight to IUI or IVF as they believe this may give you a better chance of getting pregnant.
-Often donor egg will be recommended which can increase the chances but still do not give any certainty.
+Sometimes it seems that many doctors, when they know your age, will advise you to go straight to IUI (intra-uterine insemination) or IVF as they believe this may give you a better chance of getting pregnant.
+Often donor egg will be recommended, which can increase the chances often to more than 50% but still does not give any certainty.
+There are other options.
+Clomid is a pill that a doctor can prescribe to aid ovulation (particularly if you are having trouble ovulating) and that has been used successfully for many women.

-For some people medical intervention of this kind is not on the cards as the costs are too high and so natural pregnancy is the only option.
-There are other options - clomid is a pill that a doctor can prescribe to aid ovulation (particularly if you are having trouble ovulating) and that has been used successfully for many women.
+For some people, medical interventions of this kind are not on the cards as the costs are too high and so natural pregnancy is the only option.

 In any case, get your doctor on your side and ask them to do as many tests as they are able.

-The Chances of Getting Pregnant at 44
+My Experience Getting Pregnant at 44

-I also know of a number of ladies who have got pregnant at 44 and of course a number of ladies that have been trying for quite a while and are still not pregnant.
-What I would say is, if it is possible, try not to put too much pressure on yourself for it to work straight away.
-By all means do all that you can to maximise your chances from the beginning (in particular find out exactly when you are ovulating) but try not to obsess every month over whether it has worked or not.
+I got pregnant after 9 tries (starting when I was 43) and although it ended in miscarriage.
+I also know a number of ladies who got pregnant at 44 and of course a number of ladies who have been trying for quite a while and are still not pregnant.
+What I would say is, try not to put too much pressure on yourself for it to work straight away.
+By all means, do all that you can to maximize your chances from the beginning (in particular find out exactly when you are ovulating), but try not to obsess every month over whether it has worked or not.